aniruddha0pandey/Always_On_Top/README.md

 - [DeskPins](https://efotinis.neocities.org/deskpins/)
 - [AutoIt](https://www.autoitscript.com/site/autoit/)<br/>

 But things didn't went well for the first two.
 I intalled **AutoHotKey** at first but unable to run it in my system.
-Then **DeskPins**, but it's GUI doesn't catch my fancy, actually it was too straight forward for me.
+Then **DeskPins**, but it's GUI doesn't catches my fancy, actually it was too straight forward for me.
 So the last resort is **AutoIt** and this time it worked:heart:!<br/>
 I made a `AutoIt V3 Script` for what I desire.
 Hope you'll find it fruitful.<br/>
 A little shoutout to **@kissgyorgy** as I've used a *function* mention in his <a href="https://gist.github.com/kissgyorgy/4536028">Gist<a/>.<br/><br/>